-One can further modify the action in scalar-Gauss-Bonnet gravity to include additional terms.
-This is the case of Ricci-Gauss-Bonnet model discussed in Sec.~\ref{sec:mixed_model}.
-This model has interesting advantages such as the possibility to reconcile scalarization with cosmology.
-Here we will focus on the \ns solutions this theory that were considered by \textcite{Ventagli:2021ubn}.
-This work made thorough exploration of the theory parameter space in order to find the sectors where \ns solutions exist.
-Since their scalar charge is nonzero, in these sectors one can put severe constraints on the theory based on the binary pulsar observations, similar to the \DEF model (see Sec. \ref{sec:ns_binary_pulsar}).
+\paragraph{Ricci-Gauss-Bonnet model:} One can further modify the action in scalar-Gauss-Bonnet gravity to include additional terms.
+This is the case for the Ricci-Gauss-Bonnet model discussed in Sec.~\ref{sec:mixed_model}.
+This model has advantages such as the possibility of reconciling scalarization with cosmology.
+Here we focus on the \ns solutions within this theory that were considered by \textcite{Ventagli:2021ubn}.
+They conducted a thorough exploration of the theory parameter space in order to find the sectors where \ns solutions exist.
+Since their scalar charge is nonzero, in these sectors one can put severe constraints on the theory based on binary-pulsar observations, as in the \DEF model; see Sec. \ref{sec:ns_binary_pulsar}.

-The free parameters in the theory, as evident from the action \eqref{action:RGmixed}, are $\beta$ and $\alpha$ that control the coupling strength to the Ricci scalar and the Gauss-Bonnet invariant respectively.
-In Fig. \ref{fig:NS_MixedModel_MPA1} the existence of \ns solutions is shown in a two-dimensional plot spanning the parameters $\alpha$ and $\beta$ in a broad range, for a fixed central energy density and the MPA1 \EOS~\cite{Muther:1987xaa}.
-The white area corresponds to the region of the parameter space where the \gr solution is stable against scalar perturbations.
-Throughout the parameter space that is spanned by $\alpha$ and $\beta$, a new unstable mode appears every time one crosses a black line.
-These unstable modes can be labeled by the number of scalar field nodes (denoted by $n=0,1,2,3$ in the figure).
-Any point in the parameter space that lies within some grey region corresponds to a configuration where the \gr neutron star solution is unstable.
-The red (respectively blue) area corresponds to the region where scalarized solutions with $n=0$ (respectively $n=1$) nodes exist.
+The free parameters in the theory, as evident from the action \eqref{action:RGmixed}, are $\beta$ and $\alpha$ which control the coupling strength to the Ricci scalar and the Gauss-Bonnet invariant, respectively.
+In Fig.~\ref{fig:NS_MixedModel_MPA1} the existence of \ns solutions is shown in a two-dimensional plot spanning the parameters $\alpha$ and $\beta$ in a broad range for a fixed central energy density and the MPA1 \EOS~\cite{Muther:1987xaa}.
+The white area Fig.~\ref{fig:NS_MixedModel_MPA1} corresponds to the region of the parameter space where the \gr solution is stable against scalar perturbations.
+Throughout the parameter space that is spanned by $\alpha$ and $\beta$, a new unstable mode appears every time that one crosses a black line.
+These unstable modes can be labeled by the number of scalar-field nodes (denoted by $n=0,1,2$ and $3$ in the figure).
+Any point in the parameter space that lies within a gray region corresponds to a configuration where the \gr neutron star solution is unstable.
+The red (blue) area corresponds to the region where scalarized solutions with $n=0$ ($n=1$) nodes exist.